 - More than two polyps are found.

-Types of cancer in the colon and rectum
+Types of colon and rectal cancer

 - Lymphomas.
 These are cancers of immune system cells that mostly start in lymph nodes, but they can also start in the colon, rectum, or other organs.